pyodide/pyodide/docs/usage/faq.md

 ## How can I download external files from within Pyodide?

-Import `js` library to download a file, and convert it to python format before saving it.
-You can explore the virtual file system with `import os; os.listdir()`.
+To download a file from the internet to the [emscripten virtual file system](https://emscripten.org/docs/api_reference/Filesystem-API.html), we currently recommend using `from js import fetch`.
+A complete file downloader and converter is described below:
 ```python
 from js import fetch